|

 How To Make A DIY Spoon Ring

-As we were making the rings I realized I still have my baby spoon that my mom kept for me.
-I’m so tempted to turn it into a ring but at the same time, I kind of want to just keep it as it is.
-I’m thinking this could become an emotional DIY projects for some if your working with parents or grandparents flatware.
+As we were making the rings, I realized I still have the baby spoon that my mom kept for me.
+I’m so tempted to turn it into a ring, but at the same time, I kind of want to just keep it as it is.
+I’m thinking this could become an emotional DIY project for some if you’re working with parents or grandparents flatware.

 I still have all of my mom’s jewelry that still needs to be split amongst my siblings.
-Every single piece I remember her wearing and remember a story behind the piece.
+Every single piece I remember her wearing, and I remember a story behind the piece.
 As a little girl, I was always in awe of her wedding ring, so many beautiful memories.

 Here is a before of 2 of the spoons